decentral-intelligence/dx-points-ledger/README.md

 - NodeJS (>=14) installed
 - This service needs a running [IPFS Daemon](https://docs.ipfs.io/install/command-line-quick-start/#install-ipfs).

+To start the daemon (with default settings) you need pubsub enabled, e.g. run

+`ipfs daemon --enable-pubsub-experiment`

 ## Installation

 Just do `npm install` - the rest is coffee time